George Humphreys

 Director

-George Humphreys first designed HBA’s lab science program in 2008.
+George first designed HBA’s lab science program in 2008.
 He has earned local fame among the TPHS community for teaching Chemistry, AP Chemistry and Physics.
 George can take the most complex information and make it seem easy.
 He creates lasting relationships with his students who view him as a mentor and friend.
 George also teaches our technology and engineering classes.
 He is also a talented chef and teaches our cooking class.
 George and his students provide lunch for the entire school every Friday.
 George graduated from the University of San Diego and has three children: Jase, Lucy and George.
 When not at HBA, George can be found on the golf course.

 Ethan Alvarée